habibcilmd-cardiologist/dr-cil/content/en/services/alcohol-septal-ablation/index.md

       answer: "Competitive sports are generally not recommended in HOCM patients.
 Light to moderate exercise can be done under doctor supervision."
 ---

 Alcohol septal ablation (ASA) is a minimally invasive interventional procedure used in the treatment of hypertrophic obstructive cardiomyopathy (HOCM).
 In this procedure, alcohol is injected into the thickened septal muscle to create controlled damage and reduce left ventricular outflow tract obstruction.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in this specialized procedure.

 ## What is Hypertrophic Cardiomyopathy?